 Secure and durable

-We have reinforced the upper part of the tag, both the hole and pin.
-An improved design and better transition between the label and stem make for a stronger ear tag.
+We have reinforced the upper part of the tag.
+An improved design and better transition between the plate and stem gives a more solid tag.

 The Combi 3000 takes less effort to apply.
 You will hear a clearly audible click once the tag has been correctly applied.
-This way you know that the tag sits properly.
 Use the Combi Junior applicator to apply the tags.

 All pins have been given a 2 mm longer stem (this change was implemented back in 2017).
 This increases the ear’s exposure to air, which aids healing after tagging.

-The Combi 3000 tags also rotate freely around the hole and pin, allowing hair and skin around the edges of the wound to come off more easily.
-An open “cup” at the top of the hole directs air to the wound.
-The surface of the wound heals quickly, the risk of irritation and infection is reduced, and the grip of the tag is improved.
+The Combi 3000 tags also rotate freely around the hole and stem, allowing hair and skin around the edges of the wound to come off more easily.
+The female tag parts open “cup” directs air to the wound.
+The surface of the wound heals quickly, the risk of irritation and infection is reduced, and the tag retention is improved.

 Easier reading of cattle tags

-The hole in the visual Combi 3000 Stor tag now sits 8 mm higher up, and the printing has therefore moved slightly downwards.
-This makes it easier to read both the producer number and animal identification number if the animal’s ear is hairy.
+The hole in the visual Combi 3000 Large tag now sits 8 mm higher up, and the printing has therefore been moved slightly downwards.
+This makes it easier to read the printing if the animal’s ear is hairy.